A primer on Ottawa’s Draft Comprehensive Zoning By-law

 • affordable for more people

-• located within low and mid-rise settings in existing neighborhoods
+• located within low and mid-rise settings in existing neighbourhoods

 • located within high-rise settings near main streets and transit hubs